SimonDelord/Operator-creation/README.md

 Once you have done this, you can verify that both charts deploy properly and run tests (and check the logs for each of the PoDs).
  - see here for the tests for the webhook (TBD)
  - see here for the tests for the kafka container image (TBD)

+## Third step - use the operator sdk to create the operators for each helm chart